valeroscode/TravelSmart2.0/README.md

 # TRAVEL SMART

-This is a React project with a large amount of vanilla JS
+This project was made with React and uses a large amount of vanilla JS, integrates a non-relational database,

 ## Features

-Discover hotspots accross multiple cities in the US and abroad.
+Discover hotspots accross multiple cities in the US and abroad. <br>
-Get essential information about places such as opening and closing times, address, phone number, reviews, ratings, and more.
+Get essential information about places such as opening and closing times, address, phone number, reviews, ratings, and more. <br>
-Create and plan trips, adding places to your trips as you explore or save places to your favorites so they can be added later.
+Create and plan trips, adding places to your trips as you explore or save places to your favorites so they can be added later. <br>
 Looking for a specific kind of place to visit?
 Such as a Mexican resturant in Miami?
-Use filters to find exatly what you're looking for.
+Use filters to find exatly what you're looking for. <br>
-Get time and distance estimates from your stay to the places you want to visit using the directions feature in the map.
+Get time and distance estimates from your stay to the places you want to visit using the directions feature in the map. <br>
-As part of your planning, set an overall budget for your trip, individual budgets for each place you visit, your hotel budget, and transportation budget.
+As part of your planning, set an overall budget for your trip, individual budgets for each place you visit, your hotel budget, and transportation budget. <br>

 ### `npm start`